-Did you know that – along with being President of the United States and a legendary ladies man – John F. Kennedy was a war hero?
-That's right; Lieutenant John Fitzgerald Kennedy served in the Navy during WWII, and he earned a Purple Heart for his feats in the Solomon Islands in August 1943.
-Before there was a Jackie Bouvier in his line of sight, JFK was sailing on the Pacific.
+Did you know that - along with being president of the United States - John F. Kennedy was a war hero?
+That's right, Lt.
+John Fitzgerald Kennedy served in the Navy during WWII, and he earned a Purple Heart for his feats in the Solomon Islands in August 1943.

-However, one moonless night in 1943, things took a dire turn for Lieutenant Kennedy.
+One moonless night in the Pacific Ocean in 1943, things took a dire turn for Lt.
+Kennedy.
 When a Japanese destroyer unexpectedly struck JFK's boat, PT-109, it set off a week of Kennedy and his men struggling to survive in enemy territory and find help when it felt like there was none around.
 In order to reach Allied forces, Kennedy was eventually forced to carve a message into a coconut, which told of his location and situation.
-Eventually rescued – and nationally applauded – Kennedy would turn that coconut into one of the paperweights that sat on his death in the Oval Office.
+Eventually rescued, and nationally applauded, Kennedy would turn that coconut into one of the paperweights that sat on his desk in the Oval Office.

-Lieutenant Kennedy's Boat Was Struck By A Japanese Destroyer – So He Sprung Into Action
+Lt.
+Kennedy's Boat Was Struck By A Japanese Destroyer - So He Sprang Into Action

-The night of August 1, 1943 was a dark one; the Kennedy Presidential Library and Museum reports it as having been "moonless."
-That night, in Pacific Ocean waters near the Solomon Islands, Lieutenant John F. Kennedy's boat, PT-109, was one of 15 of such craft awaiting the Japanese Navy's "Tokyo Express."
-When the Japanese ships finally arrived – despite US boats firing 30 torpedoes – neither navy inflicted or experienced any damage.
-That is, until future President Kenney's boat joined up with two other PTs and formed a "picket line" to halt any future Japanese approach.
+According to the Kennedy Presidential Library and Museum, the night of August 1, 1943, was moonless.
+In Pacific Ocean waters near the Solomon Islands, Lt.
+John F. Kennedy's boat, PT-109, was one of 15 craft awaiting the Japanese Navy's "Tokyo Express."
+When the Japanese ships finally arrived - despite US boats firing 30 torpedoes - neither navy inflicted or experienced any damage.
+That is, until the future President Kennedy's boat joined up with two other PTs and formed a picket line to halt any future Japanese approach.

 At around 2:30 am, one of the Japanese destroyers, the Amagiri, collided with PT-109, ripping off the starboard side of the ship.
-After the crash, with two of his men dead, Kennedy ordered some of the others to swim to safety.
-Kennedy then swam back to the wreckage and "towed [one injured man] by a life-vest strap, and alternately cajoled and berated the exhausted [man] to get him through the difficult swim."
+After the impact, with two of his men having perished, Kennedy ordered some of the others to swim to safety.
+Kennedy then swam from the PT boat, towing one man by the strap of a life vest while encouraging another to swim.
 Eventually, Kennedy and his men made it to an islet, which was three and a half miles away.

-While Stranded, Kennedy Carved A Message In A Coconut, Which He Later Used As A Paperweight
+While Stranded, Lt.
+Kennedy Carved A Message Into A Coconut, Which He Later Used As A Paperweight

-After surviving what must have been a terrifying crash, Kennedy and his men made the difficult decision – because they had no other option – of swimming over three miles to the nearest islet.
-Kennedy was more equipped for this swim than some of his men because he had experience, having swam on the team at Harvard.
+After surviving the incident, John F. Kennedy and his men made the difficult decision - because they had no other option - of swimming over three miles to the nearest islet.
+Kennedy was more equipped for this swim than some of his men because he had experience, having swum on the team at Harvard.
 However, he was also towing one of his men for the duration of the swim.

 When they made land, the men were exhausted.
 Although the islet they landed on was technically called Plum Pudding, Kennedy and his men called it "Bird Island" because it was covered in bird droppings.
 The men spent the next week swimming from island to island, attempting to hide from the Japanese, find food, and make contact with other Americans.
 Eventually, on the island of Naru, local natives showed Kennedy where a boat had been hidden, and they showed him how to inscribe a message into a coconut.
 Kennedy wrote: